oseducation/content-ge/startup-school/nodes/20f/text1.md

 Applications that share unclear information make it hard to understand what exactly the startup does or the team's background, which makes it tough for a reviewer to comprehend the entire vision.

-To illustrate, company "GitLab," currently a public, billion-dollar company, had a clear, concise application describing what they do, who uses their product, and some of its significant users.
+To illustrate, the company "GitLab," currently a public, billion-dollar company, had a clear, concise application describing what they do, who uses their product, and some of its significant users.
 On the other end, sometimes applications are jumbled, unclear, and unimpressive.
 This could confuse the reader and negatively influence the assessment.

 Here are some tips: